 When Do You Have to Report an Accident?

 Washington law requires that you report every accident where there is personal injury.
 These must be reported immediately to the police so they can respond and do their own report.
 If it even looks like someone might be hurt, call 911 just to be safe.
 If it’s obviously just a fender-bender, exchange information (above), and then you can go on your merry way.

 Property Damage – but how do you know when there is $700 in damages?
 Think about it.
 The last time you had any body work done on your car it was probably more than $700. $700 probably wouldn’t replace your windshield, let alone a quarter-panel or a bumper assembly.
 So use your own best judgement, and if there is more than a scratch or two on your car, you should think about reporting it to the State Police.
 This is easy to do, you can just go online, within three days of the accident, and complete their forms.

 So be safe, be polite, don’t admit fault, and get the information you need from the other driver.
-Then CALL US!
+Then call the car accident lawyers at The Advocates!
 When someone is injured in a car wreck we can deal with both insurance adjusters so you never have to.
 Call us at 206-452-4200.
 No cost to you until we win or settle your case!